magneticio/vamp-router/README.md

 # Vamp-loadbalancer
 ---

-Vamp-loadbalancer is a total refactor from [HAproxy-rest](https://github.com/tnolet/haproxy-rest).
-It is inspired by [bambooo](https://github.com/QubitProducts/bamboo) and [consul-haproxy](https://github.com/hashicorp/consul-haproxy).
+Vamp-loadbalancer is inspired by [bamboo](https://github.com/QubitProducts/bamboo) and [consul-haproxy](https://github.com/hashicorp/consul-haproxy).
 It is not a straight fork or clone of either of these, but parts are borrowed.

 *Note to HAproxy-rest users:* There are some breaking API changes.
 Most for the better, sticking more closely to REST conventions.